YEC's Heat Problem is Not Cooling Off

 Document or admit you’re lying again.

 So?
-How dos that justify ignoring the actual meaning of the text, making up science fiction to justify things the text doesn’t say, and lying about common scientific facts?
+How does that justify ignoring the actual meaning of the text, making up science fiction to justify things the text doesn’t say, and lying about common scientific facts?
 Unless you have set up science as an idol, why even care about putting scientific explanations on any of the text?
 Science has no more business being used as a measure of the text than did Aristotelianism in the Middle Ages in the Roman church, so why do it?

 No, it isn’t – the evidence against a global flood in science terms would fill an Olympic size swimming pool, but there is no evidence against salvation.